NuSynth/GlideCLI/README.md

        learning curriculum.
 This knowledge will allow the reorganization and implementation of all material to be presented to users from every previously constructed course, and will be implemented in the construction of all future courses.

+One thing that may need to be done later, is to offer comprehensive tests to people at designated testing sites.
+It may be a travelling testing site, to save costs on rent, and the number of people that obviously need to be able to eat.
+The only way that I would have anything to do with this effort, is if it is funded only through donations.
+The donations could be from people, and businesses, but not from anyone involved with public or private educational institutes, as I do not want this to eventually be corrupted by the very organizations that need to only exist as a historical topic.
+This would provide a certificate, and the test takers scores, and personal information would be stored in a data base, just like an educational institution would use, so that employers can access the test takers percentage of knowledge that was able to be retrieved, for every curriculum that the test taker was tested on.
+In person tests would need to be performed to ensure there is zero cheating to the best of anyones ability to ensure that.
+The entire test session would be video recorded and stored for an employer to review as well, until the certification provided to the test taker expires.
+They will have to expire due to the forgetting curves, as the certificates would not mean much if they did not ensure profficiency in the subjects tested.
+This whole process would be the replacement piece that a degree serves.